DevExpress/devextreme-documentation/concepts/40 Angular Components/40 Common Features/10 Tree Shaking.md

 ## Tree Shaking

-Tree shaking removes unused portions of source and library code to reduce the downloaded size of the application.
+The tree shaking mechanism removes unused portions of source and library code to reduce the downloaded size of the application.

 The tree shaking mechanism checks whether you import only the modules used in your application.
 For instance, the following import takes the `DxButtonModule` from the `devextreme-angular` module: